LanDinh/khaleesi-ninja/documentation/templates.md

 This contains templates relevant for kubernetes.

-### `local` folder
+### `environment` folder

-This contains the kustomizations necessary for the local environment.
+This contains the kustomizations necessary for the each environment.

 ### `service` folder